-A new working visa called “Specified/Designated Skilled Laborer (DSL)” visa for semi-skilled foreign nationals has just started on April 1, 2019.
+A new working visa called the “Specified Skilled Worker (SSW)” visa (or Designated Skilled Labor (DSL)) for semi-skilled foreign nationals started on April 1, 2019.

 The Japanese government should accept 345,000 skilled workers in 14 business sectors from April 2019 to 2024.
 See below for the total upper limit by industry.